 Progesterone is a hormone that the body produces naturally.
 It plays an essential role in pregnancy and fertility.

-Many people take a combination of progesterone and estrogen around the time of menopause to reduce their symptoms, such as hot flashes.
-Others will need to take progesterone supplementation while trying to conceive or in early pregnancy.
+Many people take a combination of progesterone and estrogen around the time of menopause to reduce the symptoms, such as hot flashes.
+Others may take progesterone while trying to conceive or in early pregnancy.

-In this article, we examine what can happen when progesterone levels become low, and whether natural progesterone products can help.
-We also take a look and see if there are any ways to boost progesterone naturally.
+This article examines what can happen when progesterone levels become low and whether synthetic progesterone products can help.
+It also discusses ways to boost progesterone naturally.

-When progesterone levels are too low, the body might be unable to support the complex processes that occur during menstruation and pregnancy.
+When progesterone levels are too low, the body may be unable to support the complex processes involved in menstruation and pregnancy.

 - spotting or cramping during pregnancy

-However, many products are also available that claim to serve as natural sources of progesterone.
-These products are made from soybeans or a wild and inedible Mexican yam called Diascorea villosa.
+Meanwhile, many products on the market claim to be natural sources of progesterone.
+Manufacturers make many from soybeans or a wild, Mexican yam called Diascorea villosa.

-The wild yam products are available over the counter as a topical or vaginal cream or as capsules.
+Wild yam products are available over the counter as vaginal cream or capsules.

-Food products do not usually contain progesterone.
-However, some people believe that certain foods may help the body increase its production of progesterone or balance estrogen levels.
+Food products do not contain progesterone.
+However, some believe that certain foods may help the body produce more progesterone or better balance estrogen levels.

 - lean red meat